-The asset allocation information explains what minimum environmental and/or social safeguards are applied to "Other investments".
+The asset allocation information explains what minimum environmental and/or social safeguards are applied to "Non-sustainable investments".

-What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social objectives promoted by this financial product?
+What are the binding elements of the investment strategy used to select the investments to attain the sustainable investment objective?

-The sustainability indicators described above to measure the achievement of the (sub-)fund's environmental and/or social characteristics are the binding elements of the (sub-)fund's investment strategy.
+The sustainability indicators described above for measuring the achievement of the sustainable investment objective of the (sub-)fund and ensuring that the investments of the (sub-)fund do not contribute to a significant impairment of environmental or social investment objectives are the binding elements of the (sub-)fund's investment strategy.